LivingWithHippos/server-stuff/README.md

 # Server's Stuff
-A collection of configuration files/scripts for my server.
+This repo is a collection of configuration files/scripts for my server.
+This down here is a general explanation of how everything works.
+Every app's folder has a README.md with more specific information.

 - [Server's Stuff](#server-s-stuff)
   * [Linuxserver.io](#linuxserverio)